FIL-Builders/xchainClient/README.md

 ## 🚀 Installation

-Ensure you have **Go 1.18+** installed.
+Ensure you have **Go** installed.
 Then, clone the repository and build the project:

 ```sh
 git clone https://github.com/your-repo/xchainClient.git